joshhalley/LTRENT-2527-CLEUR-2023/README.md

 ## Task 0: Setup the Ubuntu Environment

+Login to the Ubuntu Matchine, IP and Credentials above.

 Install all the needed linux packages for establishing SD-WAN network automation environment.

 ```code